ashifaismail73-lab/Student-database-project/README.md

-# Vehicle Service Management System
+# Student Database Project

 ## Project Overview

-The Vehicle Service Management System is a database project developed using MySQL to manage vehicle servicing operations efficiently.
+The Student Database Project is a database management project developed using SQL.
+The project is designed to store, organize, and manage student-related information efficiently using a relational database.

 ## Objective

-The main objective of this project is to maintain customer, vehicle, service, technician, repair, billing, and payment information in an organized database.
+The main objective of this project is to create a structured student database and perform various SQL operations to manage and retrieve student information effectively.

 ## Technologies Used

 - MySQL
 - MySQL Workbench
 - SQL

-## Main Features
+## Project Contents

-- Customer and vehicle management
-- Service appointment management
+This repository contains the following files:

+- `student database sql.sql` – Contains the SQL queries used to create and manage the student database.
+- `student database_er diagram.png` – Entity Relationship (ER) diagram representing the database structure and relationships.
-- Vehicle inspection and service details
+- `hackathon student database_.pdf` – Project documentation and details of the Student Database Project.
-- Technician assignment
-- Repair and spare-parts management
-- Billing and payment management
-- Service history management

 ## SQL Concepts Used

+The project demonstrates important SQL and database concepts, including:

-- CREATE DATABASE
+- Database creation
-- CREATE TABLE
+- Table creation
-- INSERT
+- Data insertion
-- SELECT
+- Data retrieval using SELECT
-- WHERE
+- WHERE clause
 - ORDER BY
 - LIKE
 - BETWEEN
 - GROUP BY
-- Aggregate Functions
+- Aggregate functions
 - INNER JOIN
+- Primary keys and relationships

-## Database
+## ER Diagram

-The project uses a relational database to store and manage vehicle service information efficiently.
+The ER diagram included in this repository represents the structure of the student database and the relationships between its entities.

-## Project Files
+## Conclusion

-- `vehicle_service_management.sql` – Complete SQL database script
-- `ER-Diagram.png` – Entity Relationship Diagram
-- `Project-Report.pdf` – Project documentation
+This project helped in understanding the fundamentals of relational database management and practical implementation of SQL queries for storing, managing, and retrieving student information.